 - Weekly small-group advising sessions with Landmark College faculty advisors to collaborate on identifying and using resources of time management, organization, and work completion

 - One-on-one meetings with your faculty advisor to work on your areas of need

 - Visits to the College’s Center for Academic Support, a real hub in the learning process at Landmark.
 Staffed by College faculty, it offers support in reading, writing, study skills, and coursework

 - Support from our experienced librarians and assistive and educational technology staff

 Summer in Putney, Vermont

-The Summer Session for Visiting College Students is offered on Landmark College's rural campus in picturesque southern Vermont.
-The town of Putney is located just nine miles from historic Brattleboro, named one of the "Top 10 Small Art Towns in America."
-Participants join current Landmark College students who will taking college courses.
-Program staff are primarily members of the Landmark College faculty.
+The Summer Session for Visiting College Students is offered on Landmark College’s rural campus in picturesque southern Vermont.
+The town of Putney is located just nine miles from historic Brattleboro, named one of the “Top 10 Small Art Towns in America.”
+Participants join current Landmark College students who will be taking college courses.

 Landmark College also offers a fall or spring Bridge Semester for visiting students.
 Spending a semester at Landmark College gives students a boost to their learning strategies, skills, and self-knowledge, acting as a bridge to success when they return to their home college or transfer to another institution.